 Webinar - How specialized mobile solutions improve field services execution

 A webinar about innovative mobile solutions that connect technicians and engineers with your back office to support them in efficient maintenance work.
-Planon recently launched Planon Universe, an IWMS platform with true role based interaction to support technicians and field engineers, unifying them with all other stakeholders.Learn more
+Planon recently launched Planon Universe for Corporate Real Estate and Facility Managers, an IWMS platform with true role based interaction to support technicians and field engineers, unifying them with all other stakeholders.Learn more

 Benefits and application of time-based maintenance